popovicidaniela/unique-word-occurences-across-files/README.md

 ```
 Processing 3 file(s)...

-Total unique words: 42
+Total unique words: 15
-Total word occurrences: 287
+Total word occurrences: 19

 Word Counts (Top 50 by frequency):
 --------------------------------------------------
 Word                                     Count
 --------------------------------------------------
-the                               25
-quick                             18
-fox                               15
-dog                               14
-brown                             12
+do                                           3
+that                                         2
+well                                         2
-and                               11
+and                                          1
-is                                 9
-was                                8
+go                                           1
+i                                            1
+many                                         1
+more                                         1
+not                                          1
+so                                           1
+thing                                        1
+things                                       1
-very                               7
+very                                         1
-...
+word                                         1
+you                                          1
 ```

 ## Algorithm Description